List of Marvel Comics characters: L: Lord Deathstrike

-Lord Deathstrike is a character appearing in American comic books published by Marvel Comics.
+Lord Deathstrike (Kazuo Oyama) is the brother of Yuriko Oyama (Lady Deathstrike).
+He later became an assassin, working for Sabretooth and becoming an instructor at the Hellfire Academy.

 Lord of Light

 Lord of Light (Nathan Tyler) is the father of Tandy Bowen in Marvel Comics.
 The character, created by Bill Mantlo and Bret Blevins, first appeared in Strange Tales (vol. 2) #1 (April 1987).

 Tyler married Melissa Bowen and together they had a daughter named Tandy.
 As time went on, Melissa grew into a hateful materialistic woman, causing Tyler to leave his home for good.
 He left his entire estate to her while he traveled to India to search for enlightenment.

 He studied under several gurus until he learned how to absorb and distribute light.
 This power caused the negative effect of killing people and thus would initially only use it on the ones who were dying.
 But as time went on, he started using it on innocents.
 He gained a following and earned the name the Lord of Light until one day he ran into his daughter and Tyrone Johnson now going by Cloak and Dagger.
 He temporarily cured Tyrone of the darkness and then tried to convert Tandy so that they could both reach godhood.
 Tyrone and Tandy battled Tyler who was attempting to drain the light from the latter when his daughter refused.
-Realizing what he had become, Tyler kills himself by diving into Tyrone's cloak and is devoured by the Predator who lived in the Darkforce Dimension.
+Realizing what he had become, Tyler kills himself by diving into Tyrone's cloak and is devoured by the Predator who lived in the Darkforce dimension.

 Lord of Light in other media

 A character loosely based on the Lord of Light named Nathan Bowen appears in Cloak & Dagger, portrayed by Andy Dylan.
-He is a worker at Roxxon who was killed in a car accident, and primarily appears in flashbacks and hallucinations.
+He is a worker at Roxxon who was killed in a car accident caused by an explosion at a Roxxon oil platform.
+Nathan primarily appears in flashbacks and hallucinations.

+Lorelei

+Lorelei is the name of two characters appearing in American comic books published by Marvel Comics.